Arian-80/Device-Management/README.md

 # Device-Management
- Website for managing iPad devices within the school, written in primarily PHP.
+ Website for managing iPad devices within the school, written primarily in PHP.
+ Project could not be completed mainly due to Covid-19.